Peter Williams (broadcaster)

-Peter Allan Williams (born 6 March 1954) is a New Zealand former broadcaster and sports writer who worked for the national broadcaster TVNZ between 1979 and 2018.
-His roles with TVNZ included hosting the 1 News 6pm weekend bulletin and serving as the southern editor of TVNZ Sports in Wellington.
+Peter Allan Williams (born 6 March 1954) is a New Zealand broadcaster and sports journalist who worked for the national broadcaster TVNZ between 1979 and 2018.
+His roles with TVNZ included hosting the 1News 6pm weekend bulletin and serving as the southern editor of TVNZ Sports in Wellington.
 Between 2019 and 2021, Williams also hosted the morning talkback programme on Magic Talk, a MediaWorks radio network.

+Since March 2023, he has been a host on Reality Check Radio, an internet radio station run by anti-vaccine group Voices for Freedom.

 Early life and family

 Williams was born in Geraldine in 1954, the son of Elizabeth Ann (née McLaren) and Allan Huia Williams.
 He was educated at Waitaki Boys' High School from 1967 to 1971, and then West High School in Corning, New York as an AFS scholar from 1971 to 1972.
 Williams played in the Otago schoolboys golf team in 1970 and was a North Otago cricket representative in 1971.

-Williams married Cecile van Dyk in 1976 and the couple had three children.
+Williams married Cecile van Dyk in 1976; they have three children.